Ethics and Code of Conduct in Healthcare (Online CE Course)

 Objectives

-• Define "ethics" and list issues where healthcare workers may need to make ethical decisions.
+• Define ethics and list issues where healthcare workers may need to make ethical decisions.

-• Discuss patient privacy and confidentiality of protected health information (PHI), as well as the HIPAA Rule.
+• Discuss patient privacy and confidentiality of protected health information (PHI), as well as the HIPAA Privacy Rule.

-• Define "conflict of interest" and list examples.
+• Define conflict of interest and list examples.

-• Describe what is meant by the phrases: "code of conduct", "policies versus procedures", "professional competence", "communication", and "corrective actions".
+• Describe what is meant by the phrases: code of conduct, policies versus procedures, professional competence, communication, and corrective actions.

 • Discuss professional (versus unprofessional and reckless) behaviors.